 Learn more at drexel.edu/scdc/co-op/graduate

-MS in Information Science Course Requirements & Descriptions
+MS in Information Systems Course Requirements & Descriptions

 Please visit Drexel's Graduate Catalog for MSIS course requirements, a sample plan of study, and course descriptions (to see course descriptions, please click on the course number under "Degree Requirements").
 To find out when courses are offered, please visit Drexel's Term Master Schedule.